Alcampopiano/hypothesize/paper/paper.md

 of making robust hypothesis testing easy for researchers, even if they have not had extensive training in statistics or computer science.
-It is, however, assumed that users have a basic understanding of the concepts and terms related to robust hypothesis testing (e.g., trimmmed mean and bootstrapping).
+It is, however, assumed that users have a basic understanding of the concepts and terms related to robust hypothesis testing (e.g., trimmed mean and bootstrapping).
 While other statistical libraries in Python provide some useful options for robust statistics [@Vallat2018; @seabold2010statsmodels; @ho2019moving], Hypothesize focuses on providing a larger selection of robust methods